How Do I Know It’s Time to Change My eBike’s Battery?

-One of the most difficult aspects of making the transition to an electronic bike is the subject of battery-life.
-The ever-evolving market and demand for new technology means that while your eBike may have a long life, the availability of a compatible battery isn’t guaranteed.
-However, companies are making great strides regarding eBike batteries and keeping them readily available for owners of all models.
+One of the most difficult aspects of making the transition to an electric bike is the subject of battery-life.
+The ever-evolving market and demand for new technology means that while your ebike may have a long life, the availability of a compatible battery isn’t guaranteed.
+Luckily there are battery repair/rebuilding operations popping up across the country that can rebuild an old battery if the manufacturer no longer offers it.

-Other than worries over availability, the biggest eBike battery concern is having an understanding of when the battery might die.
-Many eBike owners wonder if their bike will experience a gradual decline in battery performance, or if the bike will just quit during their morning commute.
+The biggest battery concern is having an understanding of when the battery might die.
+Many ebike owners wonder if their bike will experience a gradual decline in battery performance, or if the bike will just quit during their morning commute.

-Since the battery for your eBike is worth around one-third of the entire bike itself, it’s important that you educate yourself on how to take care of it.
-Not only will you save yourself money by not being too hard on your battery and burning it out right away, but a healthy battery will be able to better show you the signs that its power is fading.
+Since the battery for your ebike is worth around one-third of the entire bike itself, it’s important that you educate yourself on how to take care of it.
+Not only will you save yourself money in the long run, a healthy battery will perform with fewer issues making your riding experience more enjoyable.

 Keep It Cool

-During the winter, you’ll want to ensure that your battery is at a temperature above freezing before you plug it in to charge it.
-It’s normal to notice a drop in power range during the colder months, this is not a sign of a dying eBike battery.
+During the winter, you’ll want to ensure that your battery is at a temperature above freezing (ideally 50-75 degrees F) before you plug it in to charge it.
+It’s normal to notice a drop in power range while riding during the colder months, this is not a sign of a dying ebike battery.

 Partial Charge

-You’ll want to store your eBike with a partially charged battery, but make sure it’s not too low.
+You’ll want to store your ebike with a partially charged battery, but make sure it’s not too low.
 Lithium batteries tend to have a lower recovery percentage when stored full, even if the temperature is just right.
-Storing a fully charged battery could be disastrous, because lithium batteries deplete on their own over time, even when you’re not using it.
+40-50% is the most ideal for storage

 Avoid Regular Battery Discharge